Oreo Poke Cake

 Oreo Pudding Poke Cake Recipe

-2. PUDDING: While the cake is cooling, whisk together the pudding mix and milk until combined.
+2. Mix the pudding.
+While the cake cools slightly, whisk pudding mix and milk until smooth.

-3. POKE: Use the back of a wooden spoon to poke holes all over the top of the still warm cake and pour the pudding mixture on top quickly, covering the entire top of the cake.
+3. Poke holes.
+Use the handle of a wooden spoon to poke holes all over the warm cake.

-4. CHILL: Let the cake come to room temperature.
-Cover and refrigerate for 4 hours.
+5. Chill.
+Let the cake cool to room temperature, then cover and refrigerate at least 4 hours.

 Helpful Tools